 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into University of Missouri Kansas City.
-The average high school GPA of the admitted freshman class at University of Missouri Kansas City was 3.31 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Missouri-Kansas City accepts 64% of students who apply.
+Applicants require above average high school grades to get into University of Missouri-Kansas City.
+The average high school GPA of the admitted freshman class at University of Missouri Kansas City was 3.48 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #20 in Missouri for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Missouri-Kansas City accepts 63% of students who apply.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to University of Missouri Kansas City and what considerations affect admission decisions?
+What are the requirements for admission to University of Missouri Kansas City and what student information is used for admission decisions?

 |High School GPA||Required|